YanLuong/kickstarter-analysis/README.md

 In both the data sets there are limitations in how the data is fairly visualised in the chart when we measure a campaigns success rate either as a percentage successful or the total number of successful campaigns.

 To gain further insight, I would recommend also analysing whether the length of a campaign has an impact on the outcome of a campaign.
+There were some indication that shorter campaigns could be more successful.